Logan Darnell: Minnesota Twins

+On November 20, 2013, the Twins added Darnell to their 40-man roster to protect him from the Rule 5 draft.
+He was promoted to the majors for the first time on May 2, 2014.
+In 7 games (4 starts) during his rookie campaign, Darnell logged an 0–2 record and 7.13 ERA with 22 strikeouts across 24 innings.

+Darnell spent the entirety of the 2015 season with the Triple–A Rochester Red Wings, posting a 5–1 record and 2.78 ERA with 66 strikeouts over 35 appearances.
+On January 22, 2016, Darnell was designated for assignment following the waiver claim of Mike Strong.
+He cleared waivers and was sent outright to Triple–A Rochester on January 28.
+Darnell spent the 2016 campaign with Rochester, compiling an 8–8 record and 3.53 ERA with 53 strikeouts across 109 2/3 innings pitched.
+He elected free agency following the season on November 7, 2016.

 Somerset Patriots

-On March 15, 2017, Darnell signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the 2017 season.
+On March 15, 2017, Darnell signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the season.

-Los Angeles Dodgers

-On May 9, 2017, Darnell signed a minor league deal with the Los Angeles Dodgers.
-He did not appear in any games in the Dodgers farm system before he was released on June 1.
+On May 9, 2017, Darnell signed a minor league contract with the Los Angeles Dodgers.
+He did not appear in any games in the Dodgers farm system before he was released by the organization on June 1.

-Somerset Patriots

-On June 1, 2017, Darnell resigned with the Somerset Patriots of the Atlantic League of Professional Baseball.
+On June 1, 2017, Darnell re–signed with the Somerset.

 Tampa Bay Rays

 On July 5, 2017, Darnell signed a minor league deal with the Tampa Bay Rays.
-He elected free agency on November 6, 2017.
+Darnell started 12 games for the Double–A Montgomery Biscuits, registering a 3.98 ERA with 54 strikeouts in 74 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Washington Nationals

 On January 3, 2018, Darnell signed a minor league contract with the Washington Nationals.
-He elected free agency on November 2, 2018.

-Return to Somerset
+He spent the year with the Double–A Harrisburg Senators, also making two starts for the Triple–A Syracuse Chiefs.
+In 24 games (19 starts) for Harrisburg, Darnell compiled an 8–6 record and 3.91 ERA with 82 strikeouts across 112 2/3 innings pitched.
+He elected free agency following the season on November 2.

+Somerset Patriots (third stint)

 On February 21, 2019, Darnell signed with the Somerset Patriots of the Atlantic League of Professional Baseball.

 Sultanes de Monterrey

 On July 4, 2019, Darnell's contract was purchased by the Sultanes de Monterrey of the Mexican League.
 He was released on February 18, 2020.